CyanSalt/vite-plugin-legacy-swc/README.md

 *\* In my current tests, `@vitejs/plugin-legacy` does not generate source maps for legacy chunks correctly, so the asset size statistics exclude the source maps.*

-> [!WARNING]
-> This package is not yet stable.
-Please take special care before using it in a production environment.

 ---

 Vite's default browser support baseline is [Native ESM](https://caniuse.com/es6-module), [native ESM dynamic import](https://caniuse.com/es6-module-dynamic-import), and [`import.meta`](https://caniuse.com/mdn-javascript_operators_import_meta).
 This plugin provides support for legacy browsers that do not support those features when building for production.